T of C

 General Tuning (Ruibin)

-First do the standard tuning, as above.
+To achieve this tuning, first do the standard tuning, as above.
 Then from standard tuning raise (tighten) the 5th string so that the open 7th string has the same sound as the 5th string stopped in the 11th position (newer handbooks may try to be more precise by saying position 10.8).

 Fine Tuning (Ruibin)